-At this point, we'd like to share a few tips gleaned from our collective experience in working with applications submitted to the MFA program each year.
+At this point, we'd like to share a few tips gleaned from our collective experience in working with applications submitted to our funding programs.

-First on the list, make sure your registrations are complete and your passwords and user names are current.
+First on the list, make sure your registrations are complete and your passwords and usernames are current.
 You must have a DUNS number, an active SAM.gov registration, and a current and functional Grants.gov registration, and if you are just starting out, you'll need to acquire them in that order.
 In other words, you must have a DUNS number to register with SAM.gov.
 You must have an active SAM.gov registration to register with Grants.gov.